NVIDIA/cuda-quantum/docs/sphinx/using/advanced/cudaq_ir.rst

 The tools available are

 1. :code:`cudaq-quake` - Lower C++ to Quake, can also output classical LLVM IR file
-2. :code:`cudaq-opt` - Process Quake with various MLIR Passes, convert to QTX
+2. :code:`cudaq-opt` - Process Quake with various MLIR Passes
-3. :code:`cudaq-translate` - Lower Quake or QTX to external representations like QIR (or Base Profile QIR)
+3. :code:`cudaq-translate` - Lower Quake to external representations like QIR (or Base Profile QIR)

-CUDA Quantum and NVQ++ rely on Quake and QTX for the core quantum intermediate representation.
+CUDA Quantum and NVQ++ rely on Quake for the core quantum intermediate representation.
 Quake represents an IR closer to the CUDA Quantum source language and models qubits and quantum instructions via memory semantics.
 Quake can be fully dynamic and in that sense represents a quantum circuit template or generator.
-With runtime arguments fully specified, Quake code generates or synthesizes a fully-known quantum circuit.
-QTX is a dialect that sits below Quake and does not allow any dynamic or runtime parameterization.
-It is a representation for fully-known or synthesized quantum circuits.
+With runtime arguments fully specified, Quake code can be used to generate or synthesize a fully-known quantum circuit.
+The value semantics form of Quake can thus be used as a representation for fully-known or synthesized quantum circuits.
 Its utility, therefore, lies in its ability to optimize quantum code.
-It departs from the memory semantics model of Quake and relies fully on the SSA-nature of the MLIR, a value-semantics model.
+It departs from the memory semantics model of Quake and expresses the flow of quantum information explicitly as MLIR values.
 This approach makes it easier for finding circuit patterns and leveraging it for common optimization tasks.

 To demonstrate how these tools work together, let's take the simple GHZ CUDA Quantum